 Amy Spencer is a post-doctoral research fellow at the University of the West of England.
 She has a PhD from the Centre for Cultural Studies at Goldsmiths College where her thesis, Author, Reader, Text: Collaboration and the Networked Book, focused on collaborative authorship in digital literature.
 She also has an MA in English from King’s College London.
 Amy is a writer of both fiction and non-fiction and is the author of DIY: The Rise of Lo-Fi Culture.

-Emma Whittaker is an artist and researcher of expanded narrative.
-She investigates literature and imaginative practices, informed by the vocabularies of cognitive psychology, classical pragmatism and the writings of William James.
-Her collaborative projects involve situating fictional places in existent locations using perceptual illusions, games, sound and smartphone technologies.
-Recent projects include the iOS apps The Lost Index, No.1: Landscape with Figures (2013), The Lost Index, No.2: The Turning (2014), nominated for a Media Innovation Award, LociOscope, The Letters (2014) and The Lost Index: NATMUS, National Museum of Denmark, Copenhagen (2015).
-She co-directs TrulyImagined with James Brocklehurst, convenes the Expanded Narrative Research Network and is a collaborator with the Marie Curie-funded CogNovo Doctoral Research Centre, Plymouth University.
-She is Research Fellow in Ambient Literature Production at UWE.
+Emma Whittaker is a post-doctoral research fellow in Ambient Literature production at UWE.
+She holds a PhD from Plymouth University, Transitions-Felt, William James, Locative Narrative and the Multi-stable Field of Expanded Narrative, that investigates narrative and imaginative practices informed by the vocabularies of cognitive psychology and pragmatism.
+As co-director and producer at TrulyImagined, she situates fictional places in existent locations using guided imagining, perceptual illusions and sound, together with smartphone technologies.
+Recent projects include, the iOS apps The Lost Index, No.1: Landscape with Figures (2013), The Lost Index, No.2: The Turning (2014), nominated for a Media Innovation Award, LociOscope, The Letters (2014) and The Lost Index: NATMUS, National Museum of Denmark, Copenhagen (2015), Journeyer’s Guidebook (2016) Brighton Digital Festival, DRHA2016.
+She convenes the Expanded Narrative Research Network and is a collaborator with the Marie Curie-funded, CogNovo Doctoral Research Centre, Plymouth University.

 About the Advisory Board